HelloWounderworld/Linux-Shell-Apache-Master/Book/chapter17-creating-function/README.md

 #### Passing parameters to a function:
 As mentioned earlier in the “Returning a Value” section, the bash shell treats functions just like mini-scripts.

+### Using Functions on the Command Line

+#### Creating functions on the command line
+Be extremely careful when creating functions on the command line.
+If you use a function with the same name as a built-in command or another command, the function overrides the original command.